jac307/MediaArtTutorials/MEDIAART3I03/P2-OpenPerformance.md

      - set up the next group
    - Groups must work efficiently and collaboratively during transitions

-## Expectations for the Day of the Concert
+## Expectations

 ### Arrival & Professional Conduct

 - Students must arrive at the **required call time** communicated on Avenue
-- All performers must be:
+- All performers must be present, prepared, and professional
-  - present
-  - prepared
-  - professional

-All materials used in the performance must be brought to the **Pre-Concert Rehearsal** and will remain ready for the concert, which will take place **one or two days later** (preferably the following day).
+All materials used in the performance must be brought to the **Pre-Concert Rehearsal** and will remain ready for the concert, which will take place **one or two days later**.

 ### During the Concert